One of the most versatile weight training equipment, power racks, is generally heavy and tall to provide stability and help you lift weights safely.

 The frame and construction have been well done as the equipment is built with a heavy-duty and premium-quality steel frame that assures durability and sturdiness.

-Exercise productivity improves greatly with varying resistance levels, and the Titan power rack doesn’t disappoint us in this aspect.
+Exercise productivity improves greatly with varying resistance levels, and the Titan short power rack doesn’t disappoint us in this aspect.

 The H-PND comes with a cross brace that helps trainers benefit from varying difficulty levels with different resistance bands.